Digital-Anthropic/cloud-labs/docs/terraform/demos/Demo-readme/README.md

 }
 ```

-We only changed the workspace module vcs_repo parameter, acually just added
+We only changed the workspace module vcs_repo parameter, actually just added
 `variables= try(each.value.variables, [])`.

 After you have it all add the files changed to git, commit and push to the new